DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxForm/5 Item Types/SimpleItem/template.md

 ---

-In Angular, Vue, and React, this template can be used to configure a custom editor more natively than using [editorType](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#editorType) and [editorOptions](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#editorOptions).
+In Angular, Vue, and React, this template can be used instead of [editorType](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#editorType) and [editorOptions](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#editorOptions)  to configure a custom editor.
+It gives you the advantage of using nested configuration components.
 When you configure a custom editor in the template, consider the following specificities:

 - Use two-way binding to bind the custom editor to a [formData](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#formData) field.

 - If you use validation, define validation rules in the editor, not in the form item.

-- Set the same [validationGroup](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#validationGroup) as used by the **Form** to ensure that the custom editor is validated simultaneously with other form editors.
+- Use the same [validationGroup](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#validationGroup) as the **Form** to ensure the custom editor is validated simultaneously with other form editors.

 The code below configures the [DateBox](/Documentation/ApiReference/UI_Widgets/dxDateBox/) widget in the template.
 The widget is bound to the `BirthDate` field of  **formData** and has a validation group and two validation rules: